aerogear/graphql-testx/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by our [Mozilla Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+This project applies the [Mozilla Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.

 ## Pull Requests Guideline